-The new Tax Reform limits the amount of state and local taxes you can claim as an itemized deduction on your return to $10,000 ($5,000 of Married Filing Separately).
+The 2017 Tax Cuts and Jobs Act (TCJA) limits the amount of state and local taxes you can claim as an itemized deduction on your return to $10,000 ($5,000 of Married Filing Separately).
 This amount is inclusive of income, real estate and sales tax.
 Amounts in excess of the $10,000 cannot be claimed as an itemized deduction on your tax return.

 What does this mean for my refund?

-For most taxpayers, the increased standard deduction will help to counter the limitation of the state and local income tax deduction.
-The Tax Cuts and Jobs Act (TCJA) increased the standard deduction from $6,300 to $12,400 for single filers and from $12,600 to $24,800 for married couples filing jointly.
+For most taxpayers, the increased standard deduction helps to counter the limitation of the state and local income tax deduction.
+The Tax Cuts and Jobs Act (TCJA) increased the standard deduction in 2018 from $6,300 to $12,400 for single filers and from $12,600 to $24,800 for married couples filing jointly.
+The standard deduction is increased annually for inflation.

 Note: Taxpayers living in high income tax states such as California, New York, New Jersey, Illinois and Connecticut, will be impacted the most.
 For individuals living in these high-income-tax states, look to the states to propose new credits or deductions to offset the limitation on the State and Local Tax (SALT) deductions.